Quiet cities in Eastern Europe for a relaxed weekend (cafés & bookshops)

 Kazimierz District

-Where to Stay in Kraków for a Peaceful, Bookish Weekend
+Where to Stay in Kraków (Best Areas for a Quieter Weekend)

 Kazimierz